 - Don't need toxic pesticides or fertilizers that pollute our water

-This resources provides you with accurate and up-to-date information on native plants and native animals species that use these plants.
+provides you with accurate and up-to-date information on native plants and native animals species that use these plants.
 Search by zip code to find plants unique to your area.

-A wildlife habitat garden helps songbirds, butterflies, hummingbirds and other small wildlife by providing the essentials:
+garden helps songbirds, butterflies, hummingbirds and other small wildlife by providing the essentials:

 Food: Native plants provide nectar, seeds, fruits, berries, foliage, pollen and insects eaten by a variety of wildlife.